yaraekmail/pscodeforces/README.md

-solving problem in codeforces sheet1
+solving problem in codeforces sheatassuite